-Before babies learn to talk in a real language -- English, say, or Spanish -- they babble and coo, playing with sound.
+Before babies learn to talk in a real language -- say English or Spanish -- they babble and coo, playing with sound.
 That's baby talk, and baby talk sounds similar the world over.

-But when will you hear your baby's first words?
-Critical milestones for a baby learning to talk happen in the first three years of life, when a baby's brain is rapidly developing.
-During that time, your baby's speech development depends on your “baby talk” skills as well as your baby's.
+But when do babies say their first words?
+Critical milestones for a baby learning to talk happen in the first 3 years of life, when a baby's brain is rapidly developing.
+During that time, your baby's speech development depends on your “baby talk” skills as well as your baby's brain development.

 The first “baby talk” is nonverbal and happens soon after birth.
 Your baby grimaces, cries, and squirms to express a range of emotions and physical needs, from fear and hunger to frustration and sensory overload.
 Good parents learn to listen and interpret their baby's different cries.

 Just when your baby will say those magical first words varies greatly from one baby to another.
 But normally they should hit certain language milestones at certain ages.
-If your baby misses any of the following milestones in speech development, talk to your pediatrician or family doctor about your concerns.
+If your baby misses any of the following milestones, talk to your pediatrician or family doctor about your concerns.

 - Baby talk at 6 months.
 At 6 months, your baby begins babbling with different sounds.
 For example, your baby may say “ba-ba” or “da-da.”
 By the end of the sixth or seventh month, babies respond to their own names, recognize their native language, and use their tone of voice to tell you they're happy or upset.
 Some eager parents interpret a string of “da-da” babbles as their baby's first words -- “daddy!”
 But babbling at this age is usually still made up of random syllables without real meaning or comprehension.

 - Baby talk at 9 months.
 After 9 months, babies can understand a few basic words like “no” and “bye-bye.”
 They also may begin to use a wider range of consonant sounds and tones of voice and to use their hands to communicate.

 - Baby talk at 12-18 months.
-Most babies say a few simple words like "mama” and "dadda" by the end of 12 months -- and now know what they're saying.
-They respond to -- or at least understand, if not obey -- your short, one-step requests such as, “Please put that down.”
+Most babies say a few simple words such as “mama” and “da-da” by the end of 12 months -- and now know what they're saying.
+They respond to or at least understand, if not obey your short, one-step requests such as, “Please put that down.”

 - Baby talk at 18 months.
 Babies at this age say several simple words and can point to people, objects, and body parts you name for them.
 They repeat words or sounds they hear you say, like the last word in a sentence.
 But they often leave off endings or beginnings of words.
 For example, they may say “daw” for “dog” or “noo-noo's” for “noodles.”

 - Baby talk at 2 years.
 By age 2, babies string together a few words in short phrases of two to four words, such as “Mommy bye-bye” or “me milk.”
-They're learning that words mean more than objects like "cup” -- they also mean abstract ideas like “mine.”
+They're learning that words mean more than objects such as “cup” -- they also mean abstract ideas like “mine.”

 - Baby talk at 3 years.
-By the time your baby is age 3, his or her vocabulary expands rapidly, and “make-believe” play spurs an understanding of symbolic and abstract language like “now,” feelings like “sad,” and spatial concepts like “in.”
+By the time your baby is age 3, their vocabulary expands rapidly, and “make-believe” play spurs an understanding of symbolic and abstract language like “now,” feelings like “sad,” and spatial concepts like “in.”

 Babies understand what you're saying long before they can clearly speak.
-Many babies learning to talk use only one or two words at first, even when they understand 25 or more.
+Many babies who are learning to talk use only one or two words at first, even when they understand 25 or more.

 You can help your baby learn to talk if you:

 - Watch.
-Your baby may reach both arms up to say she wants to be picked up, hand you a toy to say she wants to play, or push food off her plate to say she's had enough.
+Your baby may lift both arms to say they want to be picked up, hand you a toy to say they want to play, or push food off their plate to say they've had enough.
 Smile, make eye contact, and respond to encourage these early, nonverbal attempts at baby talk.

 - Listen.
 Pay attention to your baby's cooing and babbling, and coo and babble those same sounds right back to your baby.
 Babies try to imitate sounds their parents are making and to vary pitch and tone to match the language heard around them.
 So be patient and give your baby lots of time to “talk” to you.

 - Praise.
 Smile and applaud even the smallest or most confusing attempts at baby talk.
-Babies learn the power of speech by the reactions of adults around them.
+Babies learn the power of speech through the reactions of adults around them.

 - Imitate.
 Babies love to hear their parents' voices.
-And when parents talk to them it helps speech develop.
-The more you talk their “baby talk” with them, using short, simple but correct words, such as “dog” when your baby says “daw," the more babies will keep trying to talk.
+And when parents talk to them, it helps babies to develop speech.
+The more you talk their “baby talk” with them (using short, simple but correct words, such as “dog” when your baby says “daw”), the more babies will keep trying to talk.

 - Narrate.
 Talk about what you're doing as you wash, dress, feed, and change your baby -- “Let's put on these blue socks now” or “I'm cutting up your chicken for you” -- so your baby connects your speech to these objects and experiences.